f5devcentral/f5-tgw-examples/README.md

 create /ltm virtual to_tgw_vs destination 10.0.0.0:0 ip-protocol any pool tgw_pool translate-address disabled translate-port disabled mask 255.0.0.0  profiles replace-all-with  { fastL4 } vlans replace-all-with { external } vlans-enabled
 ```

+You will also want to verify that the "bigip1" device is the "active" device.
+This is currently not fully setup for HA (see Further Work below).
 ## Demo

 Login via the Public IP to the "Client" host.
 From there run the command: